AdrianSad/garden-furniture/README.md

 # Garden Furniture

-Responsive web application written with ReactJS.
+Responsive web application written with ReactJS using hooks.

+The responsive effect achieved by flexbox. (without bootstrap)

 ## Getting app